1122-NOC

 • Publicize activities and events

-They may be self-employed or work for consulting firms, advertising agencies, corporations, associations, governments, social agencies, museums, galleries, public interest groups, and cultural and other organizations.
+They may be self-employed or work for marketing and consulting firms, advertising agencies, corporations, associations, governments, social agencies, museums, galleries, public interest groups, and cultural and other organizations.

 Duties